Nithin-GK/Nithin-GK.github.io/_pages/about.md

 Prior to joining JHU, I obtained my Bachelor's and Master's dual degree (B.Tech& M.Tech)  in Electrical Engineering from Indian Institute of Technology, Madras.
 At IIT Madras, I worked with  <a href='https://scholar.google.co.in/citations?user=jXTZEw4AAAAJ&hl=en'>Dr AN Rajagopalan</a> at the IPCV Lab, on image reconstruction.
 In my free time, I enjoy running and hiking.

+<span style="color: green;">I am looking for a research position in industry.
+Please reach out if you think I could be a good fit!</span>

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.